-IoT or Internet of things involves embedding sensors in traditionally dumb devices and enabling internet connectivity in them to collect a range of ambient data.
+IoT or Internet of things involves embedding sensors in traditionally used devices and enabling internet connectivity in them to collect a range of ambient data.
 IoT devices can sense their surroundings and communicate this data over the Internet, and they can in turn also be remotely controlled.

 This expands the range of internet-enabled devices far beyond desktops, laptops, and mobile phones, and the applications of IoT are endless.
 Today, IoT is disrupting many industries: some examples of IoT systems are smart fridges, heart monitors, small weather stations.

-Tiny internet enabled sensors are going to get cheaper and related data collection and storage for their data is also getting cheaper.
+Tiny internet-enabled sensors are going to get cheaper and related data collection and storage for their data is also getting cheaper.

 The Intersection of AI and IoT

-AI is the key to unlock the full potential al of IoT.
+AI is the key to unlock the full potential of IoT.
 The field of AI that is most relevant to IoT is machine learning.
-TechEmergence very aptly defines it as “It is the science of getting computers to learn and act like humans do, and improve their learning over time in autonomous fashion, by feeding them data and information in the form of observations and real-world interactions”.
+TechEmergence very aptly defines it as “It is the science of getting computers to learn and act like humans do, and improve their learning over time in an autonomous fashion, by feeding them data and information in the form of observations and real-world interactions”.

 A machine learning program reads large amounts of data, learns from it and makes predictions without explicit programming: for example machine learning is making suggestions as you shop on the internet or when you see advertisements related to you.
-It can handle large amounts of data that humans cannot and come up with surprising insights.
+It can handle large amounts of data that humans cannot, and come up with surprising insights.

-There is going to be a huge amount of additional computing capacity in the cloud in the near future, commoditizing of use of AI and machine learning platforms and APIs, making the power of AI affordable in all kinds of devices, including those in an IoT system.
+There is going to be a huge amount of additional computing capacity in the cloud in the near future, commoditising use of AI and machine learning platforms and APIs, making the power of AI affordable in all kinds of devices, including those in an IoT system.
 Machine learning is ideally suited to handle the deluge of data that IoT systems will produce.

 Why IoT Needs AI

-While a basic IoT system will be able to sense, transmit, store data, it will become worthwhile only when working in tandem with an AI system, as it will also be able to analyze the data and act on it.
+While a basic IoT system will be able to sense, transmit, store data, it will become worthwhile only when working in tandem with an AI system, as it will also be able to analyse the data and act on it.

 If the huge and constant stream of data provided by an IoT system is processed by any machine learning system, subsequent actions will become meaningful.

 The AI part of a combined IoT and AI system will learn patterns and trends in the IoT data and identify significant ones.
 Over time, it can flag specific events that require human intervention.
 It can sense abnormalities and report them before a crisis.
-IoT can realize its true potential only when coupled with AI.
+IoT can realise its true potential only when coupled with AI.

 IoT and AI at the Edge

-For this to work, cloud AI capabilities will not be centralized, but extended to the devices at the “edge”, to carry out data processing, analysis, security and so on, right where data is generated.
+For this to work, cloud AI capabilities will not be centralised but extended to the devices at the “edge”, to carry out data processing, analysis, security and so on, right where data is generated.
 This eliminates the need to transfer gigantic amounts of data from the IoT location to a central cloud.
 The data can be processed locally as far as possible and only exceptional results are sent to the central AI system.

 For easy AI integration, there is a need for defining some open standards in the IoT data.
 IoT vendors in various verticals have tried to define certain common and open standards.
 This will be key when sending the data to any AI system, for example, data sent by sensors should be in agreed-upon units, for example, temperature, pressure, speed and so on.

 According to an IDC report, by 2019, most IoT implementations will make some use of AI, more specifically machine learning.
-Business Intelligence tools in use today can analyze data and generate alerts only in limited cases, whereas ML can make more meaningful predictions from this data much earlier and much more accurately.
+Business Intelligence tools in use today can analyse data and generate alerts only in limited cases, whereas ML can make more meaningful predictions from this data much earlier and much more accurately.

-Organizations need to start researching AI tools that are available and how to integrate them in their IoT efforts.
+Organisations need to start researching AI tools that are available and how to integrate them in their IoT efforts.
 Machine learning is now integrated with most IoT platforms like, Microsoft Azure IoT, IBM Watson IoT, Amazon AWS IoT, to name a few.

 Such combined IoT applications will lead to more efficient industrial systems, timely maintenance of equipment, enable the creation of new products and services and help with risk management in many industries.